Soung-Low/soung-low.github.io/_pages/about.md

 **Professional Experience**

-I am currently working as a **Model Risk Data Scientist** at [NatWest Group](https://www.linkedin.com/company/natwest-group/) where I review, test, and validate AI models across different functions of the bank, such as fraud, financial crime, and marketing.
+I work as a **Model Risk Data Scientist** at [NatWest Group](https://www.linkedin.com/company/natwest-group/) where I review, test, and validate AI models across different functions of the bank, such as fraud, financial crime, and marketing.
 With my prior role as a Data Scientist at [Amplifi Capital](https://www.linkedin.com/company/amplifi-capital-u-k-ltd/), I also have experience in retail lending, particularly in the approval and pricing of loans and savings products using credit bureau data.

 **Personal Interest**